epilys/sic/README.md

 - Latest stories RSS and Atom feeds are provided.
 - Post and comment text content support [commonmark Markdown syntax](https://commonmark.org/).
 - Posts and comments can only be upvoted.
 Support for flagging (downvoting) will be added soon.
+- Posts can be pinned to the top with a time limit or indefinitely.

 ### 🏷️ Tag and 🗂️ Aggregation system